rafal-r/airr-react/README.md

 ## Documentation

 Real docs are planned to be written in the future.
-Methods and properties descriptions aswell as properties specification can be found in library directory at `airr-react/lib`.
+Methods and properties descriptions aswell as properties specification can be found in library files at `airr-react/lib`.
 For Airr Components descriptions check [the demo app](http://react.airr.pl).

 ### Building project for Cordova

 When building your production code using `npm run build` with `react-scripts` remember about proper configuration for specific platforms:
 * Android - add `"homepage": "file:///android_asset/www"` entry to your package.json
+* iOS - snippet will be added soon

 ## License